 The most common brands of the combined contraceptive pill are:

-If any of these apply to you, you may be medically unsuitable to take oestrogen.
-The mini pill might be the best contraceptive pill for you as it contains only progesterone, meaning that women who cannot take oestrogen can use it.
+As just mentioned, if you're over 35 and a smoker or you’re breastfeeding, overweight, experience migraines or have high blood pressure, you might not be able to take oestrogen, which is in the combined pill.
+The mini pill might be the best contraceptive pill for you as it contains only progestogen, meaning that women who cannot take oestrogen can use it.

-The mini pill is also taken every day; there is no 7-day break as there is with the combined pill.
-If you take a break you will not be protected.
-Another important difference to the combined pill is that, in most cases, the mini pill allows you only a 3 hour window in which to remember to take the pill.
+The mini pill is also taken every day; there is no seven-day break as there is with the combined pill.
+If you take a break, you will not be protected.
+Another important difference to the combined pill is that, in most cases, the mini pill allows you only a three hour window in which to remember to take the pill.
 If you take the mini pill more than 3 hours after you usually take it, you will not be protected against pregnancy.

 One of the exceptions to this rule are Cerazette and Cerelle, which are the most popular brands of mini pill.
 They offer a 12-hour window in which you can take your pill, so if you suffer from any of the above, Cerazette or Cerelle may be the best pill for you.

-Generally, combined contraceptive pills are ‘skin-friendly’.
+Generally speaking, combined contraceptive pills are ‘skin-friendly’.
 Yasmin is a popular brand of the combined contraceptive pill, sometimes thought of as being particularly ‘skin-friendly’.
-However, there is evidence to suggest that it carries a higher risk of blood clots in the legs and lungs than older generation combined contraceptive pill brands such as Microgynon, Rigevidon, Logynon and Ovranette.
+However, there is evidence to suggest that it carries a higher risk of blood clots in the legs and lungs than older generation combined contraceptive pill brands.

 Many women find that remembering to take the pill around the same time each day can be difficult.
 Failing to do so can cause ‘spotting’ and reduce your protection against pregnancy.

 The patch is a combined contraceptive which is placed on your skin and replaced once a week.
-You change the patch every week for 3 weeks, then have a week off without a patch.
-It delivers the hormones into your body via your skin.
+You change the patch every week for three weeks, then you can have a four or seven-day break without a patch.
+Or you can choose to have no break at all.